The Handbook is currently under development and may change at any point - it is not meant for production use

 4. Research data publication follows a standardized, documented process and support is available

-1. Lists of data assets capturing basic (non-standardized) infomation do not exist or exist within separate sub-units.
+1. Lists of data assets capturing basic (non-standardized) information do not exist or exist within separate sub-units.

-2. Central catalog exists (although incomplete) with basic metatadata about data assets.
+2. Central catalog exists (although incomplete) with basic metadata about data assets.

 3. Central catalog exists.
 Procedures are in place to capture most of the datasets of organizational interest.
 Search allows to find data asset of interest only based on basic metadata.